The early days

-Under his leadership – between the 1840s and 1850s – the free settlement of Moreton Bay saw further reforms, legal, governmental, social and policing .
+Under the leadership of Wickham – between the 1840s and 1850s – the free settlement of Moreton Bay saw further reforms, legal, governmental, social and policing .
 A Police Magistrate, Court of Petty Sessions opened in 1846, a new Police Force was organised in 1850.
 While changes to the act were made, the structure and the work of the police force in Brisbane remained more or less the same over the next few decades.

 The Water Police – originally under the relevant NSW Inspectors.
 The first Water Police Magistrate for Moreton Bay was appointed in 1859 and in 1863 it became independent from NSW.
 The force consisted of the Inspector, a coxswain, a carpenter and five constables, one of then also acted as the cook.
 The were stationed in the hulk the Proserpine at the mouth of the river, off Lytton.
 The Water Police eagerly used imprisoned rebellious sailors for their own service needs.

 In 1860 the ‘ordinary’ police force consisted of the chief constable, three sergeants, one acting sergeant and 18 constables.
 The chief officer from the military regiment in town, David Thompson Seymour was in 1864 appointed as the Police Commissioner of Queensland a position he held until 1895.
 By that time the force had 921 staff, operating from 222 stations.

 Policing land regulations in remote districts of what was then called northern NSW was established in 1839.
 Controlling river traffic became increasing busier and a special Water Police Force was set up in 1840.
 The Native Police or Mounted Aboriginal Police force operated in Queensland from 1848 till 1915.
 Under the command usually of a single white office, Aboriginal men from previous ‘cleaned’ frontier areas operated as a death squad to clear the land of other Aboriginal people so the new settlers could take the land and settle there.
 They are best known for conducting widespread extrajudicial shootings of Aboriginal people under the official euphemism of “dispersal”.
 Its mode of operation cannot by any standard be classified as “law enforcement”.
 Yet consequent governments showed a blind eye to the massacres that these terror organisations conducted.